Tutorial: Signin Compose

 }

 The getCredential() method is a suspending function.
-To call it we declare signin() as suspending function and launched it from a coroutine scope earlier in SubmitButton.
+To call it we declare signin() also as a suspending function and launched it from a coroutine scope in SubmitButton.

 suspend fun getChatterID(result: GetCredentialResponse) {